GenMech/Smart-Contract/README.md

 To add functionality to your contracts, you can use the `@thirdweb-dev/contracts` package which provides base contracts and extensions to inherit.
 The package is already installed with this project.
 Head to our [Contracts Extensions Docs](https://portal.thirdweb.com/contractkit) to learn more.

+## What is thirdweb
+thirdweb is a platform that provides a suite of tools for creators, artists, and entrepreneurs to easily build, launch and manage a Web3 project.
+It enables users to add features such as NFTs, marketplaces, and social tokens to their Web3 projects without writing a line of code.

 ## Building the project

 After any changes to the contract, run: